US outlook improving as vaccinations rise and deaths fall | WTOP

 The number of daily travelers at U.S. airports has consistently topped 1 million over the past week and a half amid spring break at many colleges.

-Also, states such as Michigan and Florida are seeing rising cases.
+Also, a number of states such as Michigan are seeing rising cases.
 And the favorable downward trends in some of the most populous states are concealing an increase in case numbers in some smaller ones, said Ali Mokdad, professor of health metrics sciences at the University of Washington in Seattle.

 AP journalists Terry Tang and Suman Naishadham contributed from Phoenix.